SFU-Archives/digital-transfer/procedures/standard-producers/02-transfer.md

 - Consult the [Donor resources section](https://www.sfu.ca/archives/resources/donor-resources.html) of the Archives' website or contact an archivist for more information about donating materials to SFU Archives.

 ### File formats
-Be aware of the files formats of the materials you are transferring and whether or not they are currently supported by the Archives' preservation program.
+You should be aware of the file formats of the records you are transferring and whether or not those formats are currently supported by the Archives' preservation program.

-In order to ensure the long-term accessibility of digital objects, the Archives develops a preservation and access plan for each file format we take in; these plans are embodied in the [Format Policy Registry (FPR)](https://www.sfu.ca/content/dam/sfu/archives/PDFs/DigitalPreservation/LinksResources/FormatPolicyRegistry.pdf), along with recommendations for **Preferred** or **Acceptable** formats.
+In order to ensure the long-term accessibility of digital materials, the Archives develops a preservation and access plan for each file format we take in; these plans are embodied in the [Format Policy Registry (FPR)](https://www.sfu.ca/content/dam/sfu/archives/PDFs/DigitalPreservation/LinksResources/FormatPolicyRegistry.pdf), along with recommendations for **Preferred** or **Acceptable** formats.
-- If the file formats you wish to transfer are not on the FPR or appear there under `Level of support` as "Watch" or "Bit-level" it means that the Archives cannot presently guarantee that files in those formats will continue to be accessible (renderable) into the future.
+- If the file formats you wish to transfer are not on the FPR or appear there under `Level of support` as "Watch" or "Bit-level" it means that the Archives cannot presently guarantee that files in those formats will continue to be accessible (renderable) in the future.
 - You can still transfer non-preferred formats, but you should consult with an SFU archivist to discuss the implications.
-See also the Explanations section of the FPR for more detail.
+See also the **Explanations** section of the FPR for more detail.

 ## 2.2 Create transfer folder(s)
 Gather the materials for transfer.